ernestang98/offsec-prep/osed-prep/BillyEllis/ROPLevel2/README.md

 ### Notes:

 Based on the design of this challenge, the gadget function is not suitable to solve the puzzle as x86 stores parameters to functions on the stack while Mach-O stores parameters to functions in lower registers.
 I have since edited the challenge to allow it to be exploitable on a Linux OS via the gadget function or finding gadgets within the binary itself as well :).
+Due to the nature of this exploit, you can even just use a generic ret2libc attack.

 ### References: